New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: Experiments

 We now discuss the setting with historical queries, which requires using the persistent version of \ourtree{s}.
 In this setting, the queries are not known when the index is constructed, so we need to preserve all versions of the \ourtree{} at all timestamps.
 We present the results in \cref{fig:persistent_query}.

 The performance for updates is pretty consistent with the non-persistent version.
 In all cases, \lazystitch{} achieves the best performance, and \oec{} is close to our best performance.
-For queries, the slowdown of \perch{}-based version over the \stitch{}-based one becomes significant.
+For queries, the slowdown of the \perch{}-based version over the \stitch{}-based one becomes significant.
 As mentioned, the difference comes from the more substantial tree restructuring in \perchfunc{}. \perchandlink{} changes $\Theta(d(u)+d(v))$ nodes in the tree.
 Note that this bound is tight, since $u$ and $v$ both have to be perched to the top, causing all nodes on the path to generate a new version.
 For \stitchandlink{}, in many cases, the edge is just conceptually moved up without changing the tree.
-To verify this, in \cref{sec:version-lists-size} we report the number of versions generated during the algorithm, which indicates the total number of nodes that have been touched and changed their parent/child pointers during the entire algorithm.
+To verify this, in \iffullversion{\cref{sec:version-lists-size}}\ifconference{the full version of this paper \cite{amtreefullversion}} we report the number of versions generated during the algorithm, which indicates the total number of nodes that have been touched and changed their parent/child pointers during the entire algorithm.
 The \perch{}-based algorithms indeed modified 1.4--5.5$\times$ more nodes than the \stitch{}-based versions.

-Since the lazy versions have loose query bounds, we observe that the strict version can achieve better performance than the lazy versions.
+Since the lazy versions have loose query bounds, the strict version achieves better performance than the lazy ones.
 This is more pronounced for the \perch{}-based algorithms.
 For the \stitch{}-based algorithms, the difference is marginal except for the last graph \SD{}.
 On all graphs other than \SX{}, both \strictstitch{} and \lazystitch{} outperforms the baseline \oec{}.

 {}